 The Chemistry Department offers lecture and laboratory courses that enable the student majoring in Chemistry or Biochemistry to gain solid foundations in the principles and practice of chemistry or biochemistry.
 The majors in Chemistry and Biochemistry emphasize hands-on experience with the instruments and techniques of chemistry and biochemistry.

-Chemistry (CHEM)

-Physical Science (PHSC)
+Chemistry (CHEM) [page 107] Physical Science (PHSC) [page 141] Physics (PHYS) [page 141]

-Physics (PHYS)

 STUDENT LEARNING OUTCOMES FOR MAJOR IN CHEMISTRY:

 Students graduating with a major in Chemistry will: